trashbirdecology/luisdva.github.io/_posts/2016-05-13-Pls-don't-do-this-:(.md

 </figure>

 That's it.
 All the suggested changes might make the tables less appealing visually, but they structure the data in a way that saves everyone time.
+No more sunny afternoons wasted fixing tables by hand.